vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Text length distribution by source

-The next figure addresses the text length distribution discriminated by the top 5 sources, from which one can notice that the overall distribution seems to be a sum of 5 similar distributions
+The next figure addresses the text length distribution discriminated by the top 5 sources, from which one can notice that the overall distribution seems to be a sum of 5 similar distributions.

 ![logo](images/17_distlengthtext_top5sources.png)